intermezzio/weffe/help.md

     font for meme-ified text

 -B pattern
-    blur pattern: choose from box, box-strong, doublebox, and doublebox-strong
+    blur pattern: choose from square, rect, portrait, circle, and ellipse

 -z pattern
     rotation as a function of time; not to be used with -r